CPJE Eligibility, Registration, and Cost

 After you meet the CPJE eligibility criteria, the next step is to register for the exam.

-Even though you can apply for the CPJE exam before you graduate, you cannot take the exam until you have graduated and received your transcript.
-The Board requires that you send in an official transcript from your school that shows the graduation date and degree conferral date.
+You can apply for the CPJE exam before you graduate, but you cannot take it until you have graduated and received your transcript.
+The board requires you to send an official transcript from your school that shows the graduation date and degree conferral date.

 Once you are deemed eligible to take the exam, the California State Board of Pharmacy will notify you and the exam administrator, PSI Exams Online.
 Then you will need to schedule an appointment to take the exam.
 To sign up for your exam, please visit the California State Board of Pharmacy website.